 A tiny hamlet in the outskirts of Jawa Tengah, Indonesia which is famous for the community of potters who excel at producing a large number of ceramic pots with various shapes and designs.
 The ladies in the families also take part in the pottery work along with their daily household chores.

 Inle Lake is the second largest freshwater lake in Myanmar and for centuries it has been home to the Intha people.
 Living by the edge of waters, the Intha people have traditionally been a fishing community.
-However, it is their unique fishing methods which set them apart from other fishing communities.
+However, it is their unique fishing methods that set them apart from other fishing communities.
 The Intha fishermen use their one leg to grip the oar and with the other leg and arms operate their signature conical fishing nets, and all of this gets done while standing upright.
 They catch the fish by throwing the net into the shallow water of the lake and then pulling a string to close the mouth of the net.

-Li River in China, happens to be the very few of the last remaining places where fishermen who still practice the age-old traditional fishing method of using cormorants.
-Cormorant fishing in the waters of Li River is practiced during the wee hours of dawn or in the hour of following sunset.
-The birds with a snare tied loosely round their neck, swim next to the bamboo rafts used by the fishermen.
+Li River in China happens to be the very few of the last remaining places where fishermen still practice the age-old traditional fishing method of using cormorants.
+Cormorant fishing in the waters of Li River is practiced during the wee hours of dawn or in the hour of the following sunset.
+The birds with a snare tied loosely around their neck, swim next to the bamboo rafts used by the fishermen.
 In the shallow depth of the Li River, the light of the lamp illuminates the surrounding patch of water and attracts the freshwater fishes.
-As fishes gather near the raft, the cormorants dive into the water and gobble up mouthful of fishes.
+As fishes gather near the raft, the cormorants dive into the water and gobble up a mouthful of fishes.
 The snare tied around their necks prevent the birds from swallowing their catch and the fishermen retrieve the fishes.
-In return, the birds get smaller fishes to eat as reward from their masters.
+In return, the birds get smaller fishes to eat as a reward from their masters.

-Tanjung Sari is the home to a number of families engaged in tofu making using the traditional and archaic methods.
-In fact, the tofu making workshops are so common in the village, Tanjung Sari has come to be known as the Tofu Village among the locals and visitors.
+Tanjung Sari is the home to a number of families engaged in tofu making using traditional and archaic methods.
+In fact, the tofu-making workshops are so common in the village, Tanjung Sari has come to be known as the Tofu Village among the locals and visitors.
 The rustic wooden workshops are almost entirely devoid of any machines and are stacked with traditional Javanese tools and utensils.
 A worker is seen as he draws the water manually into the pan to boil and stir the frothy paste of soybean.
 In this age of automation and a largely machine-driven industrial world, the tiny village of Tanjung Sari is a gust of nostalgia from the old world.

 This 500-years-old unique art form is a magnificent blend of local styles of Turkey, Persia and Arabic countries.
-In India, this form of art flourished in Bidar, Karnataka under the profound encouragement from the Bahmani kings and is popularly known as "Bidri Art" and all the products are famously known as "Bidriware".
-Bidriware is a product of an alloy of zinc and copper and the intricate designs on the surface are made of thing silver strips.
+In India, this form of art flourished in Bidar, Karnataka under the profound encouragement from the Bahmani kings and is popularly known as “Bidri Art” and all the products are famously known as “Bidriware”.
+Bidriware is a product of an alloy of zinc and copper and the intricate designs on the surface are made of thin silver strips.
 However, the key ingredient in all of this is the moist and blackened soil which can be found only in a select few parts of the historic Bidar Fort.
-Only the skilled artisans can identify the soil by tasting them with their tongue.
+Only skilled artisans can identify the soil by tasting them with their tongue.
 Carving intricate designs requires a lot of skill and these skills are passed on from one generation to the next.